Festivals of Light

 Ted

 The Christian or American way of celebrating Christmas has become so attractive around the world that many who are not Christian have taken it up.
-My suspicion is that the way we celebrate Christmas has such roots in ancient Paganism that it has universal appeal.

 In Europe, Christmas celebrations combine the older and newer traditions.
-In the Scandinavian countries, where the Winter Solstice brings long dark nights with it, light is an essential element in keeping people from winter depression.
+In the northern countries, where the Winter Solstice brings long dark nights with it, light is an essential element in keeping people from winter depression.
 One of the great differences between Europe and the old Soviet Union during the Cold War was the contrast between Helsinki and Leningrad.
 Christian Finland celebrated the Christmas season with a riot of lights everywhere, while Marxist Leningrad was drab and dark.
 This has changed since the Berlin Wall came down.

 The Russians and others with traditions from the Eastern Orthodox Christianity celebrate Christmas on January 6, and Father Frost substitutes for Santa Claus.
 Gifts and festive foods are an important part of these celebrations.